 2. Use to predict an action that you see is about to happen:

 The payee is going to have to issue a refund.

 The late payments are going to affect the credit application being approved.

 3. Use to express intentions for the future.
 This form is similar to future plans.
 However, future intentions are more general in nature.

-Are you going to purchase a government bond?
+Are you going to check the deferred expense?

 When is the stock dividend going to hit my account?

 I'm going to get a closed-end credit by the end of the year.